coalton-lang/coalton-website/content/post/20220601-quantum-compiler.md

 ## Inaccuracy gotchas and validating the compiler

-With this implementation, the only operator being approximated is $\mathrm{RZ}\_{\theta}$, which means the error will increase with each additional $\mathrm{RZ}$ approximation used in the same computation.
+With this implementation, the only operation being approximated is $\mathrm{RZ}\_{\theta}$, which means the error will increase with each additional $\mathrm{RZ}_\theta$ approximation used in the same computation.
 Our `TOLERANCE` pragma asserts the precision of individual approximations, not whole quilc programs.
 While there are rules that give insight into how these errors accumulate, such notions are not yet readily available to plug into quilc.
 To get around this requires some trial and error from the user by attempting compilations with increasing precision until a tolerable error is achieved.
 To help with this, passing `-Pm` to `quilc` will print out the whole program's error.
 Nonetheless, we are guaranteed the precision of our approximation $U$ is directly related to a tolerance of $\varepsilon$ by:

 $$
 \left\Vert(\mathrm{RZ}\_\theta - U) v \right\Vert \leq \varepsilon \left\Vert v \right\Vert